44 Ideas for New RV Window Treatments

 25. Bunching and Pinning Fabric

 RV blogger Heather did this as well, bunching the fabric as she pinned.
-You can read how to copy her no-sew method in this blog post.
+You can read how to copy her no-sew method in her blog post.

 26. Lace Table Runners